Lukamanvelidze/Robocup-project/README.md

 ---
 ### How to use:

-- After making sure that nao is working and importable, run the server_nao.py in the python 3.8+ environment to start the server
+- After making sure that nao is working and importable, run the server_nao.py in server folder in the python 3.8+ environment to start the server

 ```bash
 python3 server_nao.py